Chapter 14:

 “Then tell me what you’re thinking!”

 “I’m sorry.
 Things are stressful.
 I should calm down and think this through.
 I’m the only one who can.
 Dammit!”
 Vernon was upset, more so than Amala had ever seen before.
-His telekinesis slowly began to activate, exuding slight burgundy mist up from him.
+His telekinesis slowly began to activate, exuding slight burgundy mist up from his back.

 “…I’ll do it.”